EU turns the screw on Athens before repeat vote

 German Chancellor Angela Merkel, her finance minister, Wolfgang Schaeuble, and other influential voices such as European Central Bank executive board member Joerg Asmussen have delivered the same message publicly

-European leaders have concluded that Greece will need a second election and aim to apply enough pressure on politicians and voters by then to engineer a majority in favour of Athens' bailout.
-Privately, European Union officials are alarmed at the potential turmoil for the euro currency area if Greece were to tear up its austerity programme and default on its debt.
+European leaders have concluded that Greece will need a second election and aim to apply enough pressure on politicians and voters by then to engineer a majority in favor of Athens' bailout.
+Privately, European Union officials are alarmed at the potential turmoil for the euro currency area if Greece were to tear up its austerity program and default on its debt.

 "Certainly we are very aware of the seriousness of the situation and we are delivering our message very firmly," said one EU official involved in coordinating the calls.
 "We are not the only ones.
 The message is coming from everywhere."